Mission Africa

 Mission Africa (formerly known as the Qua Iboe Mission and subsequently the Qua Iboe Fellowship) is an interdenominational, evangelical, Christian mission organisation.
 When founded in 1887, by the Irish independent missionary Samuel Bill, the organisation ministered in Nigeria.
 Today, it primarily works in Nigeria, Burkina Faso, Chad and Kenya while maintaining headquarters in Belfast, Northern Ireland.
-Its current Chief Executive is the Reverend Dr Paul Bailie.
+Its current Chief Executive is Mr Paul Wright.

 History

 The roots of Mission Africa stretch back to the mid-1880s, when a group of chiefs from the Ibeno region of the Niger Delta approached the Calabar Mission of the Free Church of Scotland and asked for a missionary to work among them.
 The over-extended mission, unable to comply, passed on the request to Henry Grattan Guinness at his Harley Missionary Training College in London, where he circulated it.
 One of the college's trainees, Samuel Bill (1864–1942) from Belfast, responded energetically.
 In 1887, he set sail, without financial backing.
 The Calabar Mission could not afford him, and he started work alone at the mouth of the Qua Iboe River in December 1887, designing and constructing for himself a house, and the church at Upenekang.
 Bill's lifelong friend, Archibald Bailie commenced initial efforts at establishing a support base in Belfast for the new mission, but soon left Belfast to join Bill in Nigeria.

 The Qua Iboe Mission Council was formed in 1891 by representatives of the leading Belfast churches, of various denominations, to support Samuel Bill's work.
 Missionaries were drawn from Presbyterian, Baptist, Quaker and other backgrounds.
 The Mission Council continues its oversight of the Mission up to the present day.

 The Qua Iboe Church (now the QIC-United Evangelical Church of Nigeria) had by 2000 founded three colleges of theology, including the Samuel Bill Theological College at Ikot Ekang, Abak (started in the 1940s), three post-primary teaching institutions including Etinan Institute (started 1915), two hospitals (at Ekpene Obom and Ochadamu, the latter known as Holley Memorial Hospital) and a printing press at Etinan, as well as numerous primary schools.
 Membership of the Church was at first confined to rural areas, only slowly penetrating the towns and cities.
 By the year 2000, the denomination had grown to over 1,000 congregations throughout Nigeria which vary in size from around 50 people to over 1,000.

 The Mission changed its name from Qua Iboe Mission to Qua Iboe Fellowship in 1986, and then became known as Mission Africa in mid-2002.
 The change of name was intended to convey the broader scope of the Mission, since it is no longer confined to one area of Nigeria.
 The official legal name of the mission is now Mission Africa (The Qua Iboe Fellowship).
 It is a registered company in Belfast (R611) and recognised by the British tax authorities (HMRC) as a charity, XN45493.